Orange vs. Banana — Health Impact and Nutrition Comparison

-Banana and orange are the most used products in daily life.
-Oranges are fruits, and bananas are classified as fruits and vegetables.
-Although these two products are different in appearance and taste, they still have certain similarities, to understand that we should look at each of them individually.
+Bananas and oranges are the most used fruits in daily life.
+Although these two products are different in appearance and taste, they still have certain similarities.
+To understand that, we should look at each of them individually.

-Nevertheless, bananas and oranges are extremely healthy and delicious.
-Bananas grow in tropical climates, the plants look like trees but are giant herbs related to lilies.
-Oranges grow in subtropical and tropical climates, plants look like trees․
+Nevertheless, bananas and oranges are incredibly healthy and delicious.
+Bananas grow in tropical climates.
+The plants look like trees but are giant herbs related to lilies.
+Oranges grow in subtropical and tropical climates; plants look like trees․

-Bananas (Musa acuminate) belong to the Musa genus, therefore they are known as fruits and as vegetables .
-Oranges (Citrus X sinensis) belong to the Citrus genus, it is the fruit of various citrus species .
+Bananas (Musa acuminate) belong to the Musa genus; therefore, they are known as fruits and vegetables .
+Oranges (Citrus X Sinensis) belong to the Citrus genus; it is the fruit of various citrus species .
 There are hundreds of different types of these fruits.

 The most well-known orange species are Navel Orange and Blood Orange.
 Navel oranges are the most popular kinds of oranges.
-They can be used in salads, lemonades, etc. Blood oranges are sweeter than other oranges.
-Their juice is delicious, but because it is quite a bit sweeter than classic orange juice .
+You can use navel oranges in salads, lemonades, etc. Blood oranges are sweeter than other oranges.
+Their juice is delicious, but it is sweeter than classic orange juice .

-The most well-known banana species are Cavendish Bananas and Lady's Finger Bananas.
+The most well-known banana species are Cavendish Bananas and Lady’s Finger Bananas.
 Cavendish bananas are the most common variety.
-They are the long yellow, slightly sweet bananas at supermarkets around the world.
-Lady's Finger bananas are smaller and sweeter than the other types of this fruit.
-They can be used in the same way, but make particularly portion-controlled snacks, especially for kids .
+They are the long, yellow, slightly sweet bananas at supermarkets around the world.
+Lady’s Finger bananas are smaller and sweeter than the other types of this fruit.
+They can be used similarly but make particularly portion-controlled snacks, especially for kids .

-Overall, bananas contain more calories, but hold very little proteins and no fat, each banana has about 89 calories and, while orange contains 47 calories and almost no fat.
+Overall, bananas contain more calories due to their higher carbohydrate content; each 100g of banana has about 89 calories, while orange contains 47 calories and almost no fat.

 The amount of food energy in each banana is 371 KJ per 100g, while in each orange is 197 KJ per 100g.

 Bananas are richer in vitamin B2, B3, B5.
-The amount of vitamin B6 in bananas is 5 times more than in oranges.
-Bananas also contain a low level of Vitamin K, while oranges have more than 100% of the recommended daily amount of vitamin C. Oranges are also rich in Vitamin A and E.
+The amount of vitamin B6 in bananas is five times more than in oranges.
+Bananas also contain a low level of Vitamin K.

-Both fruits completely lack vitamin D, Vitamins B12, and B9 .
+Both fruits have no vitamin D, Vitamins B12 and B9 .

-Now, let’s look at mineral density.
 Overall, bananas are rich in minerals, containing more Potassium, Manganese, and Selenium .
 These two fruits contain a similar level of Iron and Zinc.
-The studies show that each orange contains 8 times more Calcium than bananas .
+Studies show that each orange contains eight times more Calcium than bananas .

-Potassium is an important mineral.
-It helps muscles to contact and nerve cells to respond.
+Potassium is an essential mineral that helps muscle and nerve cells to respond.
 It reduces the risk of kidney stones.
 Bananas are richer in Potassium.
-One medium-sized banana contains almost two times more Potassium: 422 mg, meanwhile, oranges contain 237 mg of this mineral.
-Sugar
+One medium-sized banana contains almost two times more Potassium: 422 mg; meanwhile, oranges contain 237 mg of this mineral.

-Now let’s look at the total amount of sugars, including glucose, fructose, galactose, sucrose, lactose, maltose, and trehalose.
+Now let’s look at the total amount of sugars, including glucose, fructose, and galactose.
 Bananas contain a little more sugar than oranges.
-Each banana contains 12.23g sugar per 100 g, while oranges contain 9.35g per 100 g .
+Each banana contains 12.23g of sugar per 100 g, while oranges contain 9.35g per 100 g .

-Simply put, the glycemic index is a value assigned to foods based on how slowly or how quickly those foods cause increases in blood glucose levels .
+The glycemic index is a value assigned to foods based on how slowly or how quickly those foods cause increases in blood glucose levels .
 The glycemic value of oranges is 43.
-Banana has a higher glycemic index, it is about 51.
+Banana has a higher glycemic index; it is about 51.
 Find more information about the GI values of other foods on our glycemic index chart page.

 Bananas and oranges are both used in different diets.
-They both are middle calories fruits but hold very little proteins and no fat.
+They both are middle calories fruits but hold fewer proteins and no fat.
 Although eating bananas can’t directly lead to weight loss, in this case, some of the components of these fruits can help reduce bloating and replace processed sugars.

-Research shows that Fiber can help people feel full for longer, which may reduce the total number of calories that they eat .
-As we mentioned before, oranges contain a high amount of vitamin C, which may reduce inflammation and work against disease.
-Besides, orange is considered a negative calorie fruit that means that it contains fewer calories than what your body requires to burn it.
-That means you burn more than you eat, and that helps you with weight loss .
+As mentioned before, oranges contain a high amount of vitamin C, reducing inflammation and working against disease.
+Besides, orange contains fewer calories than what your body requires to burn it.
+That means you burn more than you eat, which helps you with weight loss .

 Carotenoids are plant pigments.
 People who eat foods containing carotenoids get protective health benefits as well .
 Carotenoids can also act as antioxidants in the human body.
 In general, like every citrus fruit, oranges may have a role in preventing certain cancers.
-Oranges contain both colored and colorless carotenes such as phytoene and phytofluene, as well as different groups of xanthophylls, such as monohydroxy carotenoids.
-Carotenoids of citrus fruits have been associated with a decreased risk of cancers, specifically in the digestive and upper respiratory tract.
+Oranges contain colored and colorless carotenes, such as phytoene and phytofluene, and different groups of xanthophylls, such as monohydroxy carotenoids.
+Carotenoids of citrus fruits have been associated with a decreased risk of cancers, specifically in the digestive and upper respiratory tract .

 Bananas may help prevent kidney cancer because of their high levels of antioxidant phenolic compounds .